aakritianand/coderdojo-linz.github.io/readme.md

 ## DNS

-* The website is made available by GitHub Pages at [https://coderdojo-linz.github.io](https://coderdojo-linz.github.io).
+* This website is made available by GitHub Pages at [https://coderdojo-linz.github.io](https://coderdojo-linz.github.io).
 This is **not** our official DNS name.
-We used it in the past and it exists because of historical reasons.
+We used it in the past and it exists because of our historical reasons.
 * We run an *Azure CDN* on top of GitHub Pages serving [https://linz.coderdojo.net](https://linz.coderdojo.net).
 This **is our official** DNS name.